GaloisInc/mctrace/docs/README-release.md

 -   Note that `2>&1 >/dev/null` has the effect of piping the standard error to the next command, while suppressing the standard output of the command.
-This is not required for a simple program like this, but is convenient when instrumenting programs that also produces standard output.
+This is not required for a simple program like this, but is convenient when instrumenting programs that also produce standard output.

 -   The `extractor.py` script offers a few other conveniences when